“And in the end, it’s not the years in your life that count. It’s the life in your years.”

 There are people who treat each day, week, month, and year as if they were death sentences.
 They mark the passage of time with little enthusiasm.
 They rue each additional day and continue to tell people all the problems they are having because they are getting older.

-As we pray for him today, I’d ask you to pray, as well, for those in the first group — the ones who dread each day and who fear aging.
-Pray that they be able to see their days as the gift from God that they are.
+Pray, as well, for those in the first group — the ones who dread each day.
+Pray that they be able to see their days as the gifts from God that they are.